 Taken from the first two words in Latin – “Glory be to the Father”; these words affirm the eternality of all three Persons of the Trinity: Father, Son and Holy Spirit.

 We do not presume our innocence nor are dependent on our own righteousness as we assemble in the Presence of God.
 We take time to ask God’s forgiveness for our wretchedness and brokenness evidenced by our attitudes, actions and words.

 This interchange of reading is instructional for the life of the church.
-It assists us in the reading and praying of Scriptures by encouraging us to be active participants.
+It assists us to be active participants in the reading and praying of Scriptures.

 As grateful people who have received God’s grace and forgiveness, we bring gifts to the altar of God.
 The tithe and offering help the local church to proclaim the good news of Jesus and to bless people near and far.